bogdan01m/bogdan01m.github.io/articles/intro_zapcap_mcp.md

 ---
+layout: single
 title: "From 30+ API Parameters to Natural Language: ZapCap MCP Server"
+author_profile: true
 nav_order: 1
 parent: Articles
 ---

-# From 30+ API Parameters to Natural Language: ZapCap MCP Server

 *How building a simple video app led me to create an MCP server that saves everyone the same headache*

 ---